NuclearTalent/MachineLearningECT/README.md

 ## Teachers and organizers
 The teachers and organizers are

-- Daniel Bazin at Department of Physics and Astronomy and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA
+- Daniel Bazin at Department of Physics and Astronomy and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA (DB)
-- Morten Hjorth-Jensen at Department of Physics and Astronomy and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA
+- Morten Hjorth-Jensen at Department of Physics and Astronomy and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA (MHJ)
-- Michelle Kuchera at Physics Department, Davidson College, Davidson, North Carolina, USA
+- Michelle Kuchera at Physics Department, Davidson College, Davidson, North Carolina, USA (MK)
-- Sean Liddick at Department of Chemistry and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA
+- Sean Liddick at Department of Chemistry and National Superconducting Cyclotron Laboratory, Michigan State University, East Lansing, Michigan, USA (SL)
-- Raghuram Ramanujan at Department of Mathematics and Computer Science, Davidson College, Davidson, North Carolina, USA
+- Raghuram Ramanujan at Department of Mathematics and Computer Science, Davidson College, Davidson, North Carolina, USA (RR)

 Morten Hjorth-Jensen will also function as student advisor and coordinator.